The Bowie High School Feeder Question Every Southwest Austin Buyer Asks

 Kiker Elementary: The Bigger Campus with the Bigger Community

-Kiker serves 748 students, which is nearly 50% more than Bear Creek.
+Kiker serves around 715 students, roughly 37% more than Bear Creek.
 The school draws from neighborhoods near Circle C and the surrounding developments south of Slaughter Lane.
 These are largely master planned communities with pools, trails, and organized activities.
-The median home price of $777,500 is still substantial, but you get more house for the money compared to Bear Creek, and the community infrastructure (think neighborhood pools and parks and community events) is more robust.
+The median sold price across Kiker-zoned ZIPs is closer to $725,000 (Austin MLS trailing 12 months, n=105), so you typically get more house for the money compared to Bear Creek, and the community infrastructure (think neighborhood pools and parks and community events) is more robust.

 Kiker has a reputation as a high performing campus with a strong PTA and active parent involvement.
 The larger enrollment means more programming options, more sports teams, and a broader social circle for students.
 Some buyers prefer that.
 Others want the intimacy of a smaller campus.